mradionov/tleaf/README.md

   };
   ```

 * `dependencies.templateMap: [object]` - object, which maps dependency types with templates they should use.
 May be useful, for example, when you want to render *factories* or *services* using *value* template.
+See the [complete configuration](src/config/default.js#L42) for all possible options.

   ```js
   module.exports = function (config) {